theislab/mouse_cross-condition_pancreatic_islet_atlas/reference_mapping/README.md

 # Mapping of new data to the mouse pancreatic islet scRNA-seq atlas

-The atlas is described in ...
+The atlas is described in Hrovatin et al. (TODO ref)

-There we also describe how reference mapping onto the atlas enables cell type and state contextualisation for annotation transfer and cross-condition  or cross-study comparison.
+Our manuscript describes in more detail how reference mapping onto the atlas enabled cell type and state contextualisation for annotation transfer and cross-condition and cross-study comparison.

 The mapping can be done simply by ruining the example jupyter notebook (code/reference_mapping.ipynb).
 For this we use a scArches model.
 The mapping requires cloning of the git repository to obtain the atlas model and the example code and data, installation of the below specified python packages, and preparation of the query data as specified below.